Game Title: Plague Inc.

 After naming your plague, you can modify the genetic code (customize your game settings) through in-app purchases or by completing tasks within the game itself.
 From there, the race to infect the world is on.

 You pick the country of origin that you want, in this case, Fartatingus, to begin it’s long apocalyptic journey and as things get rolling you can manage the transmission, symptoms and abilities of your plague using DNA points that you score in game.
 Utilizing air travel, shipping routes and organic carriers (insects and rats, for example), you spread your plague around the globe, hoping to stay under the radar long enough so that the countries of the world don’t pool all of their collective resources into finding a cure.
+This could be comparable to the current coronavirus pandemic in which there is a huge demand for effective ppe, like face protection and hand sanitizers, to help protect workers and members of the general public against infection.

 If you succeed in taking out all of the humans on the planet, you then can unlock the next stage (Bacteria) and try it all over again with a different set of rules.